6 The Poisoning

 The logic is startlingly simple once you see it.
 Photosynthesis works by passing excited electrons down a chain of protein complexes, harvesting energy at each step.
 The electron starts at chlorophyll (boosted by light) and ends at a carbon compound (reducing CO\(_2\)).

 Now imagine a small modification.
 Instead of starting the electron at chlorophyll, start it at an organic molecule – say, pyruvate, a common product of fermentation.
 And instead of ending the chain at CO\(_2\), end it at oxygen.
 The electron still passes through the same protein complexes.
 The energy is still harvested in the same way – proton pumping, ATP synthesis, the whole apparatus.
-But now the process runs in reverse conceptual direction: instead of using light to push electrons uphill and fix carbon, it lets electrons roll downhill from organic carbon to oxygen, and captures the energy released.14
+But now the process runs in reverse conceptual direction: instead of using light to push electrons uphill and fix carbon, it lets electrons roll downhill from organic carbon to oxygen, and captures the energy released.16

 The deep irony is that respiration is carried out by the same protein complexes as photosynthesis.
 The cytochrome chains, the proton-pumping machinery, the ATP synthase – all of it is shared, or at least derived from the same ancestral toolkit.
-In modern cyanobacteria, photosynthesis and respiration use overlapping components to such an extent that there is a kind of competition between the two processes for the right to use the same proteins.16
+In modern cyanobacteria, photosynthesis and respiration use overlapping components to such an extent that there is a kind of competition between the two processes for the right to use the same proteins.18

-This is not an accident.
 It is a record of evolutionary history.
 Respiration was not invented from scratch.
 It was photosynthesis repurposed – the machinery of light-harvesting retooled to run on chemical fuel, with oxygen as the terminal electron acceptor instead of chlorophyll as the starting electron donor.

 Purple bacteria, close relatives of the cyanobacteria, found the same solution with what some researchers argue was even greater efficiency.
 The molecular details differ, but the principle is identical: use the existing electron transport chain, swap the electron source and sink, and suddenly you have a metabolism that thrives on the very poison that was killing everything else.

 When comparing different metabolisms – iron reduction versus sulfate reduction, say, or aerobic versus anaerobic respiration – the temptation is to compare energy yields per mole of reaction.
 This can be misleading, because different reactions transfer different numbers of electrons.
-The fair comparison is energy yield per electron transferred.17
+The fair comparison is energy yield per electron transferred.19

 This matters practically because microbial rate laws in reactive transport models need to respect thermodynamics.
 A reaction that is thermodynamically favorable on paper may stall if local concentrations push it close to equilibrium.
 The thermodynamic factor \(F_T\) captures this:

-\[F_T = \frac{1}{\exp\!\left(\frac{\Delta G_r + F\,\Delta\Psi}{RT}\right) + 1}\]
+\[F_T = \frac{1}{\exp\!\left(\frac{\Delta G_r}{RT}\right) + 1}\]

-where \(\Delta G_r\) is the in-situ Gibbs energy of the reaction and \(F\,\Delta\Psi\) accounts for any membrane potential.181920
+where \(\Delta G_r\) is the in-situ Gibbs energy of the reaction.202122

 Read \(F_T\) as a smooth switch.
 Far from equilibrium (\(\Delta G_r\) is large and negative), \(F_T \approx 1\) and the reaction proceeds at its full kinetic rate.
-Near equilibrium (\(\Delta G_r \to 0\)), \(F_T \to 0\) and the reaction grinds to a halt.
-There is no sharp cutoff – just a gradual throttle, which is exactly how real microbial communities behave.
+In this simplified form, \(F_T\) reaches \(1/2\) at equilibrium (\(\Delta G_r = 0\)).
+The full Jin-Bethke treatment adds a term for the energy the cell conserves per reaction (ATP synthesis), which shifts the effective cutoff into negative \(\Delta G_r\) territory – so that in practice, the reaction throttles to near zero well before thermodynamic equilibrium.
+There is no sharp cutoff, just a gradual throttle, which is exactly how real microbial communities behave.
+See Chapter 8 for the full treatment.

 Temperature also matters.
 The Arrhenius relation gives the temperature dependence of the rate constant: